Inside Prince Harry’s 26-hour visit to see Charles that lasted less than an hour

 Inside Prince Harry’s 26-hour flying visit to see Charles that lasted less than an hour

-The Duke of Sussex flew 11 hours from LA to see his father after his diagnosis for cancer - but the reunion was brief
+Duke of Sussex flew more than 10 hours from LA to see his father after shock cancer diagnosis

-Prince Harry flew back home to California on Wednesday, completing a 26-hour turnaround having arrived in the UK after his father revealed his cancer diagnosis to his youngest son over the phone.
+Prince Harry has flown home to LA following a 26-hour visit to the UK that saw him reunite with his father for less than an hour after his shock cancer diagnosis.

+The Duke of Sussex spent almost as much time in the air as he did in England, on what was his first visit to his homeland since September.

-The long journey from the US took the Duke of Sussex more than 11 hours but his meeting with the King at Clarence House in London reportedly lasted less than an hour.
-Differing newspaper reports say the get-together was either just 30 or 45 minutes long.
+The long journey from the US took Harry more than 10 hours, but his meeting with King Charles at Clarence House in London reportedly lasted less than an hour.
+Differing newspaper reports say the get-together at the royal residence was either just 30 or 45 minutes long.

-There were hopes that the 39-year-old prince’s visit would help repair damaged relationships between himself, his father, and his brother the Prince of Wales.
-But any hopes of a reconciliation were dashed when Harry was spotted at Heathrow Airport on Wednesday afternoon.
+There were hopes the 39-year-old’s visit from California would help repair damaged relationships between himself, his father, and his brother the Prince of Wales – but these hopes were soon dashed when it became clear he would not be seeing William during the trip.

-The prince was flying back to LA after just over day in the UK.

-Charles had personally called both Harry and William, as well as his siblings Anne, the Duke of York and the Duke of Edinburgh, to give them the news before it was publicly announced to the nation by the Palace at 6pm on Monday.
+Charles had personally called both Harry and William, as well as his siblings Anne, the Duke of York and the Duke of Edinburgh, to share his health news before it was publicly announced to the nation by the Palace at 6pm on Monday.

-Less than a day after the news broke, Harry was spotted arriving to a private terminal at LAX in his black Range Rover on Monday evening LA time.
+Less than a day after the news broke, Harry was spotted arriving at a private terminal at LAX in his black Range Rover on Monday evening LA time.

-His wife Meghan Markle and two children remain in California, where they have resided since stepping down as working royals in 2020.
+His wife Meghan Markle and their two children, Prince Archie and Princess Lilibet, remained in California, where they have lived since stepping down as working royals in 2020.

-His flight took off just before 7pm and the Duke flew more than 5,000 miles over the Atlantic before touching down at London’s Heathrow Airport at around 12:30pm.
+Clarence House is the much-loved London base of Charles and Camilla after the pair moved there in 2003.
+The residence, built between 1825 and 1827 to the designs of John Nash, is the former home of the King’s grandmother the Queen Mother.

+But it would appear there was nowhere there for Harry to stay, with reports that the King’s youngest son was booked into an undisclosed hotel in London instead of a royal residence.

+Less than an hour after Harry arrived at Clarence House, Charles and Queen Camilla were pictured being driven to Buckingham Palace, where a helicopter believed to be carrying the couple took off from the roof and took them to their Sandringham home in Norfolk, without Harry.

+Harry’s next sighting came when he was spotted at Heathrow Airport at around 1.30pm on Wednesday, little more than a day after he landed.

+While it has not been confirmed which flight he boarded, but British Airways flight 269 was due to take off at roughly 3.05pm and arrived at Los Angeles International Airport (LAX) at around 6.30pm local time the same day.

+Harry has not made any public statements or appearances since his father’s diagnosis was announced.

-The duke has not visited the UK since September when he attended a WellChild awards event, but was not believed to have spent any time with his father or brother and stayed in a hotel.
+He last came to the UK five months ago, when he attended a WellChild awards event, but was not believed to have spent any time with his father or brother and again stayed in a hotel.
 The last time he came face-to-face with the King was during the Coronation last May, although he made a speedy exit to return to the US to celebrate his son Archie’s fourth birthday.

-Less than an hour later, the King and Queen Camilla were pictured being driven out of the house to Buckingham Palace, where a helicopter believed to be carrying the couple took off from the roof and took them to their Sandringham home in Norfolk.

-Harry’s reported stay at a London hotel, rather than any of the many royal residences available, suggests the relationship between the duke and his UK-based family continues to be strained.
+Harry’s reported stay at a London hotel during this most recent trip, rather than any of the many royal residences available, suggests the relationship between the duke and his UK-based family continues to be strained.

 The prince has been very vocal in his criticism of his family since he left for the US, both in interviews and his autobiography Spare.